jrehor/kcc/README.md

 Of course, in real life you would simply use the built-in sorting operator, which is a lot more efficient.
 What this toy example demonstrates is the principle of **doing more with less**, and that is what k is all about.

-The annotated workflow above gives a pretty good idea of what is happening inside programmer's head, but tells you very little about how fast it happens.
+The annotated workflow above gives a good idea of what happens inside k programmer's head, but tells you nothing about how fast it happens.
 A proficient k programmer would read and understand `qs` in well under 2 minutes.
 With a bit more practice, you will agree that reading k programs is easy and fun, but even sooner you will see why k programmers enjoy writing them so much.

 -------------------